CiboAtlas/UNCORRELATED-TRACK-PROCESSING/Development/README.md

 # Development
 This is a development environment that developers can use to make changes into the Analytic Console in the future.
-This version of the Analytic Console includes different pages that did not make it to production.
+This version of the Analytic Console includes different pages that did not make it to production that students were trying to development before the semester ended.
+But were ultimately so that researchers can have a more refined version of the Analytic Console that focused on analyzing OpenEvolve runs without all the extra features.
 Additional pages in development:
 <br>**- mllm**<br>
 **- 3DViewer**<br>